 Simply put, disruptive innovation is a technique that creates something special without following any set of rules or guidelines you would normally associate with similar businesses.

-Although Airbnb and Uber are not necessarily “boring” startups.
+Airbnb and Uber are far from “boring” startups.
 These are both fine examples of small-budget concepts which received widespread media coverage.
 For the most part, the reason for this coverage was due to the disruptive nature of the technology.
 For instance, the hotel industry has suffered immensely in the face of Airbnb’s success.
 Likewise, taxi companies continue to go out of business because of Uber.

 As already mentioned, many of these new technology companies are not privy to the financial backing of existing businesses.
 Nevertheless, they use disruptive innovation to force their way into the minds of publishers and prominent media.